nicmostert/chronicler/README.rst

         ...

-You can also specify the level of the logger in the same way
+You can also specify the level of the logger in the same way, as a decorator keword argument.

 ::